0xTadash1/util.sh/README.md

 # util.sh

-Miscellaneous shell utilities for personal use.
+Miscellaneous shell utilities for my personal use.